Skip to content

 Use a hand pump (or your breath for TPU tubes) to put just enough air in the new inner tube to make it round.
 This makes the inner tube easier to fit inside the tyre and helps avoid pinch flats.

-Inflating the tyre to 20 PSI with a hand pump (the easy bit) makes an Electric pump last much longer, especially important during all day rides and touring (or if you are the only one in the group with an electric pump) 🙂
+Inflating a tyre to 20 PSI with a hand pump (the easy bit) makes an Electric pump last much longer, especially important during all day rides and touring (or if you are the only one in the group with an electric pump) 🙂

 Inner tube